Best Film for the Nikon FT3

-Pro films cost more due to the fact they have a greater dynamic range, are easier to push, and bigger latitude.
+Pro film stocks cost more since they have larger dynamic range, latitude, and are easier to push.

-You should expect to see a disparity in where 35mm rolls of film can be purchased.
-Consumer film stocks can oftentimes still be purchased from big-box stores and pharmacies in anemic quantities.
-Professional level film needs to be purchased from a specialized photography store or online retailer.
+There’s a disparity in supply.
+Consumer film emulsions can frequently be purchased from pharmacies and big-box stores in meager quantities.
+Professional level film emulsions will need to be bought from a photography store or online.

-The less light available to get an image, the bigger the ISO of the film needs to be.
-Additionally, be prepared to see larger sized film grain.
+The less light there is available to capture an image, the bigger the ISO of the film will have to be.
+Furthermore, be prepared for increased film grain.

-It is often difficult to handhold the FT3 with ISO 100 or slower films (ISO 50, ISO 25, etc).
-The can take longer are going to take longer than what you could handhold without leading to motion blur unless you’re working in full sun.
+It is often frustrating to handhold the FT3 with ISO 100 or slower films (ISO 25, ISO 50, etc).
+The might be longer might take more time than what you are able to handhold without causing motion blur unless you’re in full sun.

-The ISO knob is listed as ASA/ISO on the Nikon FT3.
-The shift to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the dial to select film speed is labeled as ASA on the Nikon FT3.
+The transition to using ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Film latitude is the range of stops film can be overexposed while holding onto usable quality.
-Pro film stocks have a greater latitude along with a slightly increased price.
+Latitude is the amount of stops film can be overexposed while still holding onto acceptable quality.
+Professional film emulsions have a greater latitude along with a slightly increased price.

-Negative film has more latitude than reversal film.
-That is one of the reasons why it is believed to be challenging to work with.
+Slide film has less latitude compared to negative film.
+That is one of the reasons it is viewed as challenging to work with.